 Great Choice for: anyone looking for medium-firm premium luxury innerspring mattress (80% of us)

-Avoid if: you need a firmer or softer comfort level, because Leesa doesn't offer a choice
+Avoid if: you need a firmer or softer comfort level because Leesa doesn't offer a choice

 The Leesa Hybrid Mattress provides a luxurious innerspring-like sleeping experience for a budget price.

-By integrating the best foam layers and pocketed coil springs, Leesa has produced a mattress that provides great support, a nice bounce, insulation from your spouse's movements and an exceptionally cool and dry night's sleep.
+By integrating the best foam layers and pocketed coil springs, Leesa has produced a mattress that provides great support, a nice bounce, insulation from your spouse's movements, and an exceptionally cool and dry night's sleep.

-All of this comes at a higher price than its sister mattress, the Leesa original foam mattress – but it's far less than what you will pay in a store for this level of a quality hybrid bed.
+All of this comes at a higher price than its sister mattress, the Leesa original foam mattress – but it's far less than what you will pay in a store for this level of the quality hybrid bed.

 In this deep dive review, you will learn if the Leesa Hybrid mattress is as good as some claim, whether it suits your needs and how it compares with other leading mattresses sold online on several important factors including construction, motion control, temperature control, price, discounts and more.

 This Leesa Hybrid mattress review is about a 10-minute read.

 To save time, use the table of contents to jump to sections you care most about.